jjdarcy/cantrilltips/FAQ.md

 are very skill focussed.
 Its a "by-product" getting the certifications.
 He is preparing you for real work experience.

 ## Whats an aggeressive but reasonable timeframe to complete all 3 associates?
 The average is 6-8 weeks given 1-2 hours a day per exam.
 It all depends on your skill level and how much you are focussing on learning versus passing.
-THe setup in Adrians courses starts with an organisational configuration as this is what people see in their workplaces also.
-All advanced demos give you the skille you need.
+The setup in Adrians courses starts with an organisational configuration as this is what people see in their workplaces also.
+Adrians courses are also designed to overlap, so after completing the first associate that is cut down by 60% for the other courses as he has designed for this overlap,